x0unmaze/PantheonUI/custom_nodes/Florence2/README.md

 ## Using DocVQA

 To use the DocVQA feature:
-1. Load a document image into ComfyUI.
+1. Load a document image into PantheonUI.
 2. Connect the image to the Florence2 DocVQA node.
 3. Input your question about the document.
 4. The node will output the answer based on the document's content.